Lighting Fireworks Remotely

 It is easy to extend igniters using additional wire and connectors.
-The wire usually used is a twin jumper wire.
-You can buy this from electrical suppliers or from firing system specialists who usually stock this (often referring to it as shooting wire).
-At the time of writing, a 500m roll of shooting wire is around £48, so that’s about 10p per metre.
-Shorter lengths are available at a higher cost per metre.
-Orange wire is recommended as it’s more visible on site.
+The wire usually used is a solid core twin jumper wire.
+You can buy this from electrical suppliers such as Screwfix or Toolstation who usually list it as bell wire or from firing system specialists who usually refer to it as shooting wire.

-To connect your wires and igniters, there are two approaches in use by our Forum members.
+To connect your wires and igniters, there are two approaches.
 The first and cheapest is “twist and tape”.
 Here you simply strip the ends of the wire, twist the copper cores together and then tape over the connection.
 This method is favoured for its simplicity and reliability.

 A useful debate on the pros and cons of “twist and tape” vs. gel connectors was made in our online forum in September 2020 which you can read here.